MathWorks-Teaching-Resources/Phase-Plane-and-Slope-Field/README.md

 ## Getting Started

 ### Tutorial Videos
-Start by learning how to use the apps in these 3-minute tutorial videos.
+Learn the basics of the Phase Plane and Slope Field apps in these 3-minute tutorial videos.

 https://user-images.githubusercontent.com/81383420/117165651-abdb3600-ad93-11eb-8291-18f5a3e661d0.mp4